Will block five entry points to Delhi, say farmers, call Burari protest site ‘open jail’

 Hundred of thousands of farmers have been demonstrating in and around the Capital against the laws, which they fear will reduce their earnings and give more power to corporations.
 The protestors – who braved tear gas, water cannons and baton charges on their way – say they would not return to their homes until the government listens to them.

 At the press conference, the farmers outlined their demands again.
-They said that the three “anti-farmer and pro-corporates” farm laws be repealed, according to The Indian Express.
+They said that the three “anti-farmer and pro-corporates” farm laws must be repealed, according to The Indian Express.
 The minimum support price and the rate of buying crops should be guaranteed.
 Besides, the electricity ordinance be stopped, they said, adding that the fine for stubble burning should also be scrapped.

 It was also decided that none of the political parties will be allowed to join the protests as a speaker, according to Times Now.